Apollon77/ioBroker.tuya/README.md

 Some devices have combi-states like "M0_T20_S3" (found by a Daikin Air conditioner) which means Mode 0, Temperature 20 and (Fan)-Speed 3.
 In fact you need to choose the right button.
 Until now we did not found a generic/automated way to find out which button is which.
 The mobile App itself also tries to remember these settings, so as soon you trigger anything with the adapter (or the real ir controller of the device) the information from the App is outdated.

-**This way to control only works whenapp cloud credentials are entere.
-The commands will be send also out via cloud for now.**
+**This way to control only works when app cloud credentials are entered.
+The commands will be send also out via cloud for now for devices with datapoints 201/202.**

 ## Scenes features
 When the app cloud credentials are entered and stored then the adapter also reads out the scenes from the app and creates them as objects in the adapter.
 The scenes can be triggered by setting the scene state to true.